github-education-resources/codespaces-project-template-py/README.md

 ## For students

+Thanks to Codespaces, you can work on your projects without having Visual Studio Code installed locally.

+Using Codespaces you get Visual Studio code in the cloud, using a so called developer container.
+Like Visual Studio code installed locally, in this cloud version, you can install extensions, and use a terminal.

-Thanks to Codespaces, you can work on your projects without having Visual Studio Code installed.
-You can install extensions, and use a terminal.
-You can also configure your developer container so it runs a specific runtime or boots up with your favorite extensions.
+You can also configure your developer container to run a specific runtime and have it boot up with your favorite extensions.

 ## What's in it